vippsas/vipps-login-api/vipps-login-api.md

 Vipps Login is available for several use-cases:

-* On webpages and in apps - Vipps Login is used in the browser
+* On web pages and in apps - Vipps Login is used in the browser
 * Directly from merchant systems (e.g. point of sales systems or call-center solutions) based on phone number
 * Directly from machines and vending machines based on phone number
 * Directly from QR-codes on screens, posters etc